Show details

 Incremental progress

-But even the most optimistic forecasts for the six days of talks foresee only incremental progress amid the continuing fallout from last year's failure in Copenhagen by world leaders to forge a legally binding, comprehensive deal.
+But even the most optimistic forecasts for the six days of talks foresee only incremental progress amid the continuing fallout from last year's failure in

 "Our expectations are not very high, in the sense that we have not witnessed a willingness from governments to really move the negotiations forward," Wendel Trio, the climate policy director for Greenpeace International, told the AFP news agency.